manorrock/azure-examples/springcloud-helloworld/README.md

 Where ```SPRINGCLOUD``` is the name of your Azure Spring Cloud.

-Once the deploy is done use the "url" found in the output to connect to your Spring Boot application which is running on your Azure Spring Cloud.
+Once the deploy is done use the "url" found in the output to point your favorite browser to your Spring Boot application which is now running on your Azure Spring Cloud.
 The URL should be similar to the one below:

 ```shell
 https://XYZ.azuremicroservices.io